Bureau for Children and Families (now the Bureau for Family Assistance and the Bureau for Social Services)

 provides access to appropriate health care for Medicaid-eligible individuals.

-The mission of the Bureau for Behavioral Health and Health Facilities is to ensure that positive meaningful opportunities are available
+The mission of the Bureau for Behavioral Health is to ensure that positive meaningful opportunities are available

 for people with mental illness, substance

 developmental disabilities and those at risk.
 We provide support for